ryfylke-react-as/toast/README.md

 # @ryfylke-react/toast

-A simple solution for building your own toast management system.
+A simple headless toast solution for your React project.

 - [x] Allows you to specify any interface for the toasts.
 - [x] Lets you write the component for rendering the toasts yourself.
+- [x] Optional configurable delayed removing of toasts

 ## Quick guide